open/close all folders

 - Playing Gertrude: Varley Thomas was fifty at the time of the filming.

 - The Voiceless: She doesn't speak at all during her appearance.

 Played by: Nadja ReginA belly dancer seen in the pre-title sequence.
 Bond walks into a bar after planting his explosives at the drug refining hideout belonging to Mr. Ramirez.
 Bonita is seen dancing there much to the delight of the men gathered around her.
 Most of the customers disappear when the detonator explodes, leaving her to retire to her room and take a bath.
-Bond then follows her for some unfinished business (she seems to have met Bond before).
+Bond then follows her for (apparently) some unfinished business.

 - All There in the Manual: Her name isn't mentioned in the movie.

-- Bathtub Scene: She takes a little bath during the pre-title sequence.
+- Bathtub Scene: She takes a bath after the explosion during the pre-title sequence.

 - Belly Dancer: Latino version.

-- Honey Trap: She seduces Bond into a trap by a bandit.
-It didn't end well for neither her or the bandit.
+- Honey Trap: She seduces Bond into a trap by a mook.
+It didn't end well for neither her or the mook.